Best Penetrating Oil for Removing Rusted Bolts

 Temperature Tolerance and Flash Point

 Operations involving equipment in extreme heat or cold environments—such as mining, railroad, or outdoor construction—need penetrants with a high flash point and stable performance across a wide temperature range.
-Flash points for commercial penetrating oils typically range from 126°F to 150°F, and all utilize highly flammable aerosol propellants.
+Flash points for commercial penetrating oils typically range from 126°F(CRC Freeze-Off) to 150°F, and the majority use highly flammable aerosol propellants — with notable exceptions like De Aqua Lube, which is formulated as non-flammable.

 Critical safety warning: Never apply penetrating oil near an open flame or immediately after torch-heating a fastener.
 The risk of fire or explosion is severe.